tmasch/bpf_be/documentation/Iconobase - Classes.md

 - the record must be linked to at least one Iconography record.
 - according to some preliminary discussions with the editors of Iconclass: if the record has no Iconclass ID in external references, an automatic message will be sent to Iconclass.
 If Iconclass assigns a notation to this iconography, this ID will be sent to Iconobase (if possible, it should be added to the record automatically, otherwise manually).

 ## Criterion

 Criterion records are one of the two elements of the innovative system to describe variants of works of art.
 The Criterion record names one aspect of the Image, and the Option records describe different ways this aspect is shown, e.g., a Criterion record could be "with attribute key?", and the Options would be "yes", "now", "unclear" and "not yet determined".
 Criterion records can appear in three places: most commonly, they are connected to Iconography records and name an aspect of the icongraphy.
 However, it is also possible to affix them to records for some Objects linked to Iconography records, most commonly Person or Personification records.
 They would then describe aspects of depictions of this Person or Personification and would be inherited to linked Iconography records, with the Edge has copy_variants as True.
 Lastly, they can be connected to Heraldic Objects, since in coats-of-arms not the iconography of the Objects have variants (e.g., lion rampant or).
+For the sake of clarity, the connected needede for the latter are not shown hnere but in the diagram HeraldicObject.

 ![Create](./class_diagrams/Criterion.png)